-II.24 If a submitted offer is not completed, the offeror or a party closely related to the offeror according to Rule I.3 may not make an offer to acquire shares in the offeree company or acquire sufficient shares in the offeree company to trigger a requirement to make a mandatory offer within the following 12 months.
+II.24 If a submitted offer is not completed, the offeror or a party closely related to the offeror according to Rule I.3 may not make an offer to acquire shares in the offeree company or acquire sufficient shares in the offeree company to trigger a requirement to make a mandatory offer pursuant to Chapter 3 of the Takeovers Act (SFS 2006:451) within the following 12 months.
 This also applies to any party closely related to the offeror according to Rule I.3 when the offer was submitted.
-The first and second sentences do not apply if the offeror submits a new offer which is recommended by the board of the offeree company.
+The first and second sentences do not apply if the offeror submits a new offer which is recommended by the board of the offeree company, or if the offeror, having withdrawn an offer due to stipulation in the third paragraph of Rule II.7, obtains the required regulatory approvals and returns with a renewed offer within four weeks of receiving them.

 In line with the principle stated in the Introduction that a takeover bid may not prevent the offeree company from conducting its operations for a period that is longer than reasonable, this rule stipulates certain limitations on the right for an offeror to make a new offer following an unsuccessful offer.
-The provision entails that an offeror who announces at the end of the acceptance period that the offer has not been completed may not make an offer to acquire shares in the offeree company or acquire sufficient shares in the offeree company to trigger a requirement to make a mandatory within the following 12 months.
+The provision entails that an offeror who announces at the end of the acceptance period that the offer has not been completed may not make an offer to acquire shares in the offeree company or acquire sufficient shares in the offeree company to trigger a requirement to make a mandatory offer pursuant to Chapter 3 of the Takeovers Act within the following 12 months.
 This applies correspondingly if the offeror withdraws its offer.